Stanford University centers and institutes: Stanford Institute for Human-Centered Artificial Intelligence (HAI)

 Stanford HAI was founded in 2019 by Fei-Fei Li, John Etchemendy, James Landay, and Chris Manning.
 HAI's mission is to advance AI research that prioritizes human well-being, fostering collaboration across disciplines to ensure AI is developed ethically and inclusively.

 In its first five years, HAI has directed over $40 million into AI research, supported over 300 scholars, and launched specialized centers like the Stanford Digital Economy Lab and the Center for Research on Foundation Models.
 The institute has also fostered partnerships with policymakers and industry leaders, advocating for the democratization of AI research.
 HAI continues to push for new models of collaboration, emphasizing the need for large-scale resources to address the growing complexity of AI systems.

-Stanford HAI's Role in Governor Gavin Newsom's AI Policy
+Stanford HAI's role in Governor Gavin Newsom's AI policy

-The Stanford Institute for Human-Centered Artificial Intelligence (HAI) plays a crucial role in Governor Gavin Newsom's efforts to ensure the safe and responsible development of artificial intelligence (AI) in California.
-Dr. Fei-Fei Li, co-director of Stanford HAI, has been a key figure in advising the state on AI policy, contributing to initiatives aimed at balancing innovation with risk mitigation.
+The Stanford Institute for Human-Centered Artificial Intelligence (HAI) is a contributor to California Governor Gavin Newsom's policy initiatives focused on the safe and responsible development of artificial intelligence (AI) in California.
+Fei-Fei Li has advosed the state on AI policy, contributing to initiatives aimed at balancing innovation with risk mitigation.

-Building on the partnership established by Newsom's 2023 executive order, the Governor has called upon Stanford HAI to continue its leadership in developing empirical, science-based guidelines for the deployment of generative AI (GenAI).
+Building on the partnership established by Newsom's 2023 executive order, Newsom asked Stanford HAI to continue developing empirical, science-based guidelines for the deployment of generative AI (GenAI).
 This future work will focus on assessing the potential risks and benefits of frontier AI models, crafting adaptive policies, and ensuring that California remains at the forefront of AI governance.
 Newsom's administration relies on HAI's expertise to navigate AI's rapid advancements while protecting the public from potential harms.